-- The RIPE NCC website - The RIPE NCC Annual Report, including financial statements - The RIPE NCC Member Update newsletter - Email reporting to RIPE NCC members and interested parties - RIPE Meetings, RIPE NCC Regional Meetings and Roundtable Meetings - Press releases, media briefings and speaker opportunities - Social media and social networking

-The goal of the RIPE NCC's reporting activities is to provide the membership and other interested parties with open, detailed information about the ongoing activities of the RIPE NCC and its role in Internet administration.
+- The RIPE NCC website - The RIPE NCC Annual Report, including financial statements - The RIPE NCC Member Update newsletter - Email reporting to RIPE NCC members and interested parties - RIPE Meetings, RIPE NCC Regional Meetings and Roundtable Meetings - Press releases, media briefings and speaker opportunities - Social media and social networking interested parties with open, detailed information about the ongoing activities of the RIPE NCC and its role in Internet administration.
 It also furthers the RIPE NCC's efforts to communicate more effectively with its membership and stakeholders and to increase participation in RIPE.